bmlt-enabled/crouton/readme.txt

 = 3.11.0 =
 * Custom query support for [crouton_map]. [#242]
 * Queries optimized, eliminated one. [#238]
+* Support for if/else operators on custom handlebars helpers [#245]

 = 3.10.1 =
 * Fixes for hybrid meetings to not include logic with VM + TC.